-- 5.2.1 Solar PV systems shall be designed and installed in accordance with the latest edition of the IET Code of Practice for Grid Connected Solar Photovoltaic Systems hereafter referred to as the Code of Practice and sections 5.3 to 5.8 below (inclusive). - 5.2.2 For a particular installation, should a conflict arise between specific requirements, then the latest version of BS 7671 shall take precedence. - Note: particular attention is drawn to Part 7-712 Requirements for special installations or locations Solar photovoltaic (PV) power supply systems. - 5.2.3 All references in both this Standard, and the Code of Practice, to Harmonized Standards listed in the Official Journal of the European Union for demonstration of conformity to relevant legislation shall be read as a version of that standard listed in the current Official Journal of the European Union, or any replacement standard should that standard have been removed from the Journal. - 5.2.4 All references in both this Standard, and the Code of Practice, to other national or international standards shall be read as the latest version of that national or international standard, or any superseding standard should the standard be withdrawn. - 5.2.5 References in the Code of Practice to EREC G83, shall be read as the latest version of EREC G98. - 5.2.6 References in the Code of Practice to EREC G59, shall be read as latest version of EREC G99.
+- 5.2.1 Solar PV systems shall be designed and installed in accordance with the 2nd Edition of the IET Code of Practice for Grid Connected Solar Photovoltaic Systems hereafter referred to as the Code of Practice: - with the additional requirements given in Sections 5.4 to 5.9 below (inclusive); and - with the exceptions given in Section 5.3. - 5.2.2 For a particular installation, should a conflict arise between specific requirements, then the latest version of BS 7671 shall take precedence. - Note: particular attention is drawn to Part 7-712 Requirements for special installations or locations Solar photovoltaic (PV) power supply systems. - 5.2.3 All references in both this Standard, and the Code of Practice, to Harmonized Standards listed in the Official Journal of the European Union for demonstration of conformity to relevant legislation shall be read as a version of that standard listed in the current Official Journal of the European Union, or any replacement standard should that standard have been removed from the Journal. - 5.2.4 All references in both this Standard, and the Code of Practice, to other national or international standards shall be read as the latest version of that national or international standard, or any superseding standard should the standard be withdrawn.